Article

 8. Servant Leadership

 As a servant leader, your number one priority is serving the team.
-This leadership style prioritizes team members' needs and growth, with managers aiming to support and empower their employees above all else.
+The servant leadership style prioritizes team members' needs and growth, aiming to support and empower their employees above all else.

 Pros: